Distributionally Robust Optimization: Duality Theory for Worst-Case Expectation Problems

 Clearly, problem~\eqref{eq:worst-case:expectation} over the moment ambiguity set~\eqref{eq:moment-ambiguity-set} can be recast as

 where the auxiliary function~$h: \R\times\R^{m} \to \overline \R$ is defined through

 Here, the set~$ \cM_{f,+} (\cZ)$ stands for the family of all Borel measures~$v\in \cM_{+} (\cZ)$ for which the integral $\int_{\cZ}f(z)\,\diff v(z)$ is finite.
 Put differently, $ \cM_{f,+} (\cZ)$ represents the convex cone generated by $\cP_f(\cZ)$.
-As the objective and constraint functions of the minimization problem in~\eqref{eq:h:moment} are all jointly convex in~$v$, $u_0$ and~$u$, Lemma~\ref{lem:param:cvx} implies that~$h$ is convex.
+As the objective and constraint functions of the minimization problem in~\eqref{eq:h:moment} are all jointly convex and jointly linear in~$v$, $u_0$ and~$u$, respectively, the equivalent reformulation that incorporates the constraints into the objective via indicator functions remains convex.
+This implies via Lemma~\ref{lem:param:cvx} that~$h$ is convex.
 Under a reasonable regularity condition, one can further show that the domain of~$h$ coincides with the cone generated by~$\{1\}\times \cC$.

 \begin{lemma}[Domain of~$h$] If $\E_\P[\ell(Z)]>-\infty$ for every~$\P\in\cP_f(\cZ)$, then we have \end{lemma} \begin{proof} It is clear that $(u_0,u)\in\dom(h)$ if and only if $h(u_0,u)<\infty$, which is the case if and only if the minimization problem in~\eqref{eq:h:moment} is feasible.
 Thus, it remains to be shown that the problem in~\eqref{eq:h:moment} is feasible if and only if $(u_0,u)\in\cone (\{1\}\times\cC)$.
 To this end, assume first that the problem in~\eqref{eq:h:moment} is feasible at~$(u_0,u)$.
 This implies that there is~$v\in\cM_{f,+}(\cZ)$ with $\int_{\cZ} \diff v(z) = u_0$ and $\int_{\cZ} f(z) \, \diff v(z) = u$.
 Hence, $u_0\geq 0$.
 If~$u_0=0$, then we must have~$u=0$.
 If~$u_0>0$, on the other hand, then $v/u_0$ must be a probability measure in~$\cP_f(\cZ)$, which implies that~$u/u_0\in\cC$.
 In either case, $(u_0,u)$ is a non-negative multiple of a point in~$\{1\}\times\cC$ and thus belongs to~$\cone(\{1\}\times\cC)$.
 Next, assume that~$(u_0,u)\in \cone(\{1\}\times\cC)$.
 If~$u_0=0$, then~$u=0$, and indeed, the zero measure in~$\cM_{f,+}(\cZ)$ is feasible in~\eqref{eq:h:moment}.
 If~$u_0>0$, on the other hand, then~$u/u_0\in\cC$.
 By the definition of~$\cC$, there exists a distribution~$\P\in\cP_f(\cZ)$ with $\E_\P[f(Z)]=u/u_0$.
 As $\E_\P[\ell(Z)]>-\infty$, this implies that~$v=u_0\P$ is feasible in~\eqref{eq:h:moment}.
 We have thus shown that~\eqref{eq:h:moment} is feasible if and only if $(u_0,u)\in\cone (\{1\}\times\cC)$.
 This observation completes the proof. \end{proof}